axzilla/deeploy/README.md

 # deeploy

-Modern deployment platform with a terminal-first approach.
-Deploy and manage your infrastructure through a powerful TUI, built for developers who love CLIs.
+Modern Deployment.
+Terminal First.

+Deploy with an elegant TUI.
+For developers who live in the terminal.

 ## Features